nens/brostar-api/README.md

 7) Create an organization, fill in the KvK, and optionally fill in authentication details.

 8) Create a user profile for the superuser.

+If a requirement has changed (either dependency in `pyproject.toml` or an extra development package in `requirements.in`:

+    $ docker-compose run --rm web pip-compile
+    $ docker-compose run --rm web pip-compile --upgrade  # to grab new versions

 ## Internal N&S server installation notes